Krishn1412/Econometric-Method-Project-in-R/README.md

 Dataset used : The IHDS dataset by the National Council of Applied Economic Research and the University of Maryland (Desai et al., 2007, 2015).

-##Approach
+## Approach
 First we import the necessary packages and create a subset of the original dataset.
 Then we create a subset of the original dataset for training the model.

 The columns shown here are selected and stored in the df2 dataframe.

-Preprocessing Techniques used -
+## Preprocessing Techniques used -
 First step is to remove ‘useless’ columns from the dataset ,i.e , there are some variables such as time of interview, type of roof in household , animals kept in the house ,etc.
 Since these variables are not directly affecting the pension earned by an individual we remove these from the dataset.
 Next up we impute the missing  values in the resulting dataset since these can interfere with our regression results .

-The
+After studying the dataset we create new variables that are needed for understanding the regression analysis.
+For example -

+Here we checked that RO3 was a variable that represents female category but the categorical variable took value 2 when the gender was female .
+But while doing regression we prefer the categorical variable to have values as 0 or 1 .
+So the code above does exactly this .

+Another example is the categorical variable ID11 representing the caste took values 1  for ‘hindu’ , 2 for ‘muslim’ , 3 4 and 5 for ‘SC’ ‘ST’ and ‘OBC’ respectively .
+So we created 5 new variables each representing the above 5 categories where each column takes a value of 0 or 1 .

+The following for loop iterates over each numeric column and performs the following steps:

+Creates a boxplot for the column using boxplot(my_data[[col]], horizontal = TRUE, main = col)

+Identifies potential outliers using the interquartile range (IQR) method.
+This is done by calling boxplot.stats(my_data[[col]]), which returns the lower and upper whisker limits of the boxplot.Increments the row_count counter for each row that contains a potential outlier.

+Finally, the code identifies rows that appear in more than 5 numeric columns using outlier_rows <- which(row_count > 5) and removes these rows from the dataset using my_data <- my_data[-outlier_rows, ].In summary, the code detects potential outliers in numeric columns using boxplots and the IQR method and removes rows that contain many outliers.